🐦Birds are singing.🕊

 - otsun (옻순): Shoots of Chinese lacquer tree (Toxicodendron vernicifluum).
 Some people are allergic to this plant.

 Prices for these greens vary by type, but they are generally quite affordable – often distinctly cheaper than common vegetables from Western cuisines such as spinach, lettuce or cabbage!
 Normally, you can buy a package in a supermarket or a ‘shovel full of greens’ at traditional Korean markets for something between 1000 KRW and 3000 KRW.
-Note that the availability of the spring greens is short!
+Note that the availability of certain spring greens is short and may last only a few weeks!

 If you wonder how to eat Korean spring greens, there are innumerable ways of serving spring greens!
 In general, most of them can be turned into simple vegetable side dishes by blanching them in lightly salted water and then seasoning them according to personal preference.
 In addition to that, some can be eaten raw in combination with a flavorful dressing.
 Sebal-namul and dol-namul, for instance, are often combined with a sweet, sour and spicy chili sauce called cho-gochujang (초고추장). 🌶 Other ideas on how to use Korean spring greens are adding them to soups and stews, making savory pancakes or using them as a topping in a bowl of mixed rice (Bibimbap 비빔밥). 🥗🍲